salejandro/Comparative-Genomics-MGG/README.md

 <img src="https://github.com/salejandro/Comparative-Genomics-MGG/blob/main/images/docker.png" height="50">
 </p>

-starting the exercise, **you must confirm that you have _Docker Engine_ installed on your computer**.
+Before starting the exercise, **you must confirm that you have _Docker Engine_ installed on your computer**.
 System requirements and regular installation instructions can be found [here](https://docs.docker.com/engine/install/).

 > Do not forget to enable the WSL 2 feature on Windows-based laptops.